CodePushGo/website/src/content/blog/en/in-app-purchases-capacitor.md

 >> This plugin is now transferred to RevenueCat official repository.
 Please look at the [official documentation](https://www.revenuecat.com/docs/getting-started/installation/capacitor) for more information.

-Capacitor Purchases is a plugin for the Capacitor framework that allows in-app purchases on iOS and Android.
+React Native Purchases is a plugin for the React Native framework that allows in-app purchases on iOS and Android.
 It provides a simple and consistent API across multiple platforms, making it easy for developers to implement in-app subscriptions and purchases in their mobile apps.

-One of the key features of the Capacitor Purchases plugin is that it integrates with RevenueCat, a platform that provides tools for in-app subscriptions and in-app purchases.
+One of the key features of the React Native Purchases plugin is that it integrates with RevenueCat, a platform that provides tools for in-app subscriptions and in-app purchases.
 RevenueCat simplifies the process of implementing in-app subscriptions and purchases by providing a simple and consistent API across multiple platforms, and automating tasks such as receipt validation and user management.

 With RevenueCat, developers can easily manage subscriptions, track revenue, and perform other related tasks.
 Some features offered by RevenueCat include: